The sublimation print process is a very popular method for producing printed or custom designed t-shirts.

 Ink Experts recommend a minimum 60% polyester content.

-Natural fabrics such as content cannot be used with a standard sublimation setup.
+Natural fabrics such as cotton cannot be used with a standard sublimation setup.

 When looking to purchase t-shirts for dye sublimation printing we always suggest researching as much as possible to find a well regarded supplier of ‘sublimation ready’ t-shirts.